 While I don’t regret my marriage, I do wish I had gotten out earlier so that I could have had more years of great sex!

 Now, we’re not here to say that you should end your marriage because you’re not having sex, especially if you haven’t tried anything to fix it or if the reason is obviously temporary.
 But you might consider divorce if this has been going on for a while.
 It could be just one sign that your marriage is over and maybe has been for a while.
-More on the signs that your marriage is over.

 One woman did have this to say, however: